turingschool/curriculum/source/codenow/session_b.markdown

 After you’ve completed Ruby in 100 Minutes, it’s time to start doing more difficult exercises.
 Read and work through the packet whose first page says “Exercise 11: Asking Questions.”
 As you complete sections and exercises please show them to an instructor so we can record your work.

+The reading and questions can be downloaded here: http://tutorials.jumpstartlab.com/codenow/codenow_programming_exercises.pdf

 ### Exercise 11: Asking Questions

 * Show us your completed “ext11.rb” like the bottom of the page